DavidBrunow/brunow.org/Sources/BrunowOrg/Documentation.docc/Posts/2024/04-22-how-i-like-to-use-danger.md

 Swift builds the `danger-swift` binary and puts it in the ".build/apple/Products/Release/danger-swift" folder so we'll need to copy it from there to where we need it.
-All that is simple and straightforward.
+All of that is simple and straightforward.

 #### The Library